Keenan-Faure/Hugo-Genshin/content/character-list/GenImp-L-EC.md

 region: "Monstadt"
 tier: "4-Star"
 element: "Electro"
+affiliation: Knights of Favonius
-artifact: ""
+artifact: "ThunderingFury"
-weapon: "Lost Prayers to the Sacred Winds"
+weapon: "LostPrayers"

 ---

+A powerful mage recognized as Sumeru Akademiya's most distinguished graduate in 200 years, Lisa has since returned to Mondstadt to become the humble Librarian of the Knights of Favonius.